Let's be blunt: In most Boss Battles

-- In an old arcade game called Ocean Hunter, you, at one point, encountered a shark, tougher than the rest, tearing at a scuba diver.
-If you managed to kill the shark before the diver died, you got an extra life — but nothing happened if you didn't manage to save him.
+- In an old arcade game called The Ocean Hunter, you, at one point, encountered a shark, tougher than the rest, tearing at a scuba diver.
+If you managed to kill the shark before the diver died, you got an extra life and a Bonus Boss— but nothing happened if you didn't manage to save him.

 Western RP Gs